Middle Eastern crisis (2023–present): October–December 2023

-On 7 October 2023, the Palestinian militant group Hamas led a surprise attack into Israel from the Gaza Strip that captured territory in southern Israel and killed approximately 1,200 people.
+On 7 October 2023, the Palestinian militant group Hamas led a attack into Israel from the Gaza Strip that captured territory in southern Israel and killed approximately 1,200 people.
+The attack did not come as a complete surprise, but "Israeli officials received Hamas' battle plans" in advance but deemed them aspirational and ignored specific warnings.
 In addition, about 250 Israelis and foreigners were taken into Gaza as hostages by Hamas and other Palestinian armed groups.
 The attack began with a barrage of over 4,000 rockets and paraglider incursions into Israel.
 Hamas fighters also breached the Gaza–Israel barrier and massacred civilians in several communities.
 The attack marked the deadliest day in Israeli history.
 In response, the Israeli government declared war for the first time since the 1973 Yom Kippur War.

-After the 7 October Hamas attack, Israel began a bombardment and blockade of the Gaza Strip, which escalated on 13 October into temporary raids into the northern Gaza Strip and on 27 October to a full-scale invasion of Gaza with the stated goals of destroying Hamas and freeing the hostages.
+After the Hamas attack, Israel began a bombardment and blockade of the Gaza Strip, which escalated on 13 October into temporary raids into the northern Gaza Strip, and on 27 October to a full-scale invasion of Gaza, with the stated goals of destroying Hamas and freeing the hostages.
+The war has caused widespread destruction, a humanitarian crisis, and an ongoing famine in the Gaza Strip.
+Most of the population was forcibly displaced.

 The initial phase of the invasion took place in the north of the Gaza Strip, including an Israeli siege of Gaza City that began on 2 November.
 Hamas and Israel agreed to a six-day truce from 24 November to 30 November that saw Hamas exchange Israeli hostages for Palestinian prisoners held by Israel.
 After the truce expired in December, Israeli troops had reached the city of Khan Yunis in central Gaza.
-Israel began a bombing campaign of the southern city of Rafah in February, and Israel seized the Rafah border crossing on 7 May 2024 as it began an offensive in and around Rafah.
-Israeli forces pushed deeper into Rafah on 14 May.
-In July, Israel initiated a second battle in Khan Yunis.
-On 16 October 2024, the Israeli military killed the leader of Hamas, Yahya Sinwar, hence achieving a major goal of Israel's invasion of Gaza.
-On 15 January 2025, Israel and Hamas agreed to a ceasefire that would halt fighting in the Gaza Strip upon its ratification and lead to the release of 33 Israeli hostages in exchange for Palestinian prisoners.
-It went into effect four days later, with Hamas retaining control over the Gaza Strip.
-On 18 March, Israel launched surprise airstrikes on Gaza as Israeli Prime Minister Binyamin Netanyahu said that Hamas had refused to release more hostages or accept a US proposal to extend the ceasefire.

-The war has caused widespread destruction, a humanitarian crisis, and an ongoing famine in the Gaza Strip.
-Most of the population was forcibly displaced.
-More than 60,000 Palestinians in Gaza have been killed as of July 2025.
-On 10 October 2025, a ceasefire went into effect.